 Boyd Crowder first donned a pea coat in the third season of Justified when he sported a black wool model over a seemingly endless collection of plaid flannel shirts… always buttoned up to the collar, of course.
 He wore this coat through the bulk of the third season with sporadic appearances in the end of season 4 and beginning of season 5.

-It wasn’t until “The Hunt” (Episode 6.07), the final season’s ostensible midway point, that Boyd again slipped into this classic outerwear staple, this time sporting a dark navy model in 100% wool, a slightly lighter weight than the traditional naval pea coat.
-(This scene was briefly addressed in the comments section of costume designer’s interview with True To Me Too, where she may have clarified that Boyd’s coat in this scene is from Douglas Fir in Los Angeles while Ava’s red-and-black plaid coat was sourced from RRL.)
+It wasn’t until “The Hunt” (Episode 6.07), the final season’s ostensible midway point, that Boyd again slipped into this classic outerwear staple, this time sporting a dark navy pea coat from Aspesi in 100% wool, a slightly lighter weight than the traditional naval pea coat in melton wool.
+(This scene was briefly addressed in the comments section of costume designer’s interview with True To Me Too, where she may have clarified that Boyd’s coat in this scene was purchased from Douglas Fir in Los Angeles while Ava’s red-and-black plaid coat was sourced from RRL.)

 Due to its lighter weight, the coat’s seams are not swelled like the previous coat.
 The seam in the back splits at the bottom where there is a short single vent.